Kawagoe: Perfect Day Trip in Little Edo

 Kitain Temple

 A great place to start your visit to Kawagoe is the Kitain Temple, a Tendai Buddhist temple founded approximately 1.200 years ago.
 The peaceful temple houses some of the only remains of the former Edo castle, the residence of the Tokugawa family who ruled Japan from 1603 to 1867.
-The Kitain temple is famous for its many buddha statues, over 500 stone buddhas, that express human emotions such as joy and contentment.
+The Kitain temple is famous for its many Buddha statues, and over 500 stone buddhas, that express human emotions such as joy and contentment.

 Official website Kitain Temple (English)